erikh2000/decentapp-template/README.md

 * dev dependencies for Vite/Typescript (build tooling), Vitest (test runner)

 There is no monolithic dev-dependency package to install and upgrade.
 You are in charge of updating and revising your dependencies in the way you like.

-## What Happened to Ollama Support?
-(2.0 Update)

-I'm trying to streamline the code by removing Ollama support.
-There is a concept of a Custom LLM that I've implemented in [Hone](https://github.com/erikh2000/hone) and may bring to create-decent-app in a later release.
-This would allow using Ollama and other LLM servers/services.
-Let me know if you have an interest.

-## What Happened to Wouter/URL-Based Routes?
-(2.0 Update)

-Again, streamlining.
-I try to remove dependencies where I can.
-Much as I like Wouter, I think most devs won't need it.
-There are only two screens in the generated project, and one of them (the loading screen) isn't useful to be accessed from a URL.
-If you do want a router, feel free to install Wouter (recommended!) or your favorite library.

 ## Removing and Changing Unwanted Things